abdijayaintegra/react-msteams-app-example/README.md

 ## Credits

-The backend API used in this training is adapted from the open community project by Eko Kurniawan Khannedy — [GitHub: Eko Kurniawan Khannedy - Technical Architect at BliBli.com](https://github.com/khannedy).
+The backend API used in this projects is adapted from the open community project by Eko Kurniawan Khannedy — [GitHub: Eko Kurniawan Khannedy - Technical Architect at BliBli.com](https://github.com/khannedy).

 All rights and credit for the backend logic belong to him and the contributors of that repository.